Barbourmeade, Kentucky: History

 Beginning in the late 19th century until it was subdivided in the 1950s, much of present-day Barbourmeade and the surrounding portions of Louisville's East End were occupied by potato farms.
 Farmers from the area were instrumental in organizing the St. Matthews Produce Exchange, the second-largest potato shipper in the country, located in nearby St. Matthews, known locally as "the potato capital of the world."
-Among these farmers was John "The Potato King" Stutzenberger Sr., said at the time to be "one of Jefferson County's best known-farmers," and whose family farm occupied a large portion of present-day Barbourmeade.
+Among these farmers was Fred "The Potato King" Stutzenberger Sr., said at the time to be "one of Jefferson County's best known-farmers," and whose family farm occupied a large portion of present-day Barbourmeade.
 The area was described in 1941 as home to "Jefferson County's most fertile land and least experienced farmers," owing to the influx of wealthy hobby farmers from the city.
 A farmhouse facing Brownsboro Road built by the Schneider family, who operated a truck farm on the site, is one of the few pre-World War II buildings remaining in Barbourmeade.

 After World War II, potato production in the area declined and farm acreages in Springdale and along Brownsboro Road were reduced or sold off.
-In 1953, Stutzenberger himself blamed the decline in American potato consumption on "diet propaganda."
-That year, an Oldham County developer named Joe Wilhoyte purchased a 45-acre tract of farmland at Brownsboro Road and Barbour Lane from Albert D. Stutzenberger and his sister Anna Hahn, two children of John Stutzenberger Sr. Albert Stutzenberger was an amateur farmer, languages and music instructor at the Kentucky Military Institute, and an authority on collecting souvenir spoons.

-The Barbourmeade subdivision was platted that year from the farmland Wilhoyte had purchased.
+The Barbourmeade subdivision was platted from the farmland.
 As with many suburban developments of the era, the street names are a mix of Italian and Spanish language-derived place names (Sorrento, Coronado, Pompano), plants and animals (Nandina, Foxglove, Pipilo), former place markers and geographic features of the land (Pine Ridge, Old Gate) and names of the developers' family and colleagues (Breeland, Dinah).
 The suffix "-meade" derives from a poetic variation on the Old English word "mead," referring to a meadow or pasture.
 The first new single-family home constructions went on the market in 1953.
 The housing stock consists of a variety of popular postwar styles, including Colonial Revival, ranch-style, split-levels and Cape Cods.
 Along with nearby Plantation, Barbourmeade was one of the earliest residential developments in the area.